-There are many things that can interfere with the results from a breath test machine, including but not limited to: (1) radio frequency interference; (2) residual mouth alcohol; (3) higher than normal mouth temperatures; (4) GERD/Acid Reflux; (5) problems with the slope detector on the machine, and (6) fuel cell drift.
+There are many things that can interfere with the results from a breath test machine, including but not limited to: (1) radio frequency interference; (2) residual mouth alcohol; (3) higher than normal mouth temperatures; (4) problems with the slope detector on the machine, and (5) fuel cell drift.

 It is critical in any DWI/DUI case that a subpoena is issued to the Department of Forensic Science for certain breath machine records and logs.
 The records from the breath machine should be obtained from the state so that they can be reviewed for potential issues.

-The main problem with the ER/IR II is that, like all breath testing machines, it has to make certain assumptions about people in general.
+The main problem with the EC/IR II is that, like all breath testing machines, it has to make certain assumptions about people in general.
 The problem with any assumption is that all people are not alike.
 The primary example of why making any assumption in breath testing is problematic is best illustrated by partition ratios.
-The ER/IR II machine makes a major assumption regarding the ratio between the concentration of alcohol present in a person's blood and the alcohol present in the person's lung air.
+The EC/IR II machine makes a major assumption regarding the ratio between the concentration of alcohol present in a person's blood and the alcohol present in the person's lung air.
 This ratio is called a partition ratio.
 The machine assumes that each person has a partition ratio of 1:2,100.
 In other words, the machine assumes that there is one molecule of alcohol in a person's breath for every 2,100 molecules of alcohol in the blood.
 This is critical because a breath test's fundamental purpose is to measure blood alcohol content - not breath alcohol content.
 The machine simply uses the breath as a means by which to determine the amount of alcohol in one's blood.
 The problem with the assumed partition ration of 1:2,100 is that not every person has that exact partition ratio.
 The idea that every person has the same partition ratio has been rejected by many scientists.
 Rather, the partition ratio varies from person to person by 60% or more from the 1:2,100 ratio.